George Stephens papers

 Scope and Contents

-This collection consists of items related to and purportedly created by fictitious Haverford College student, George Stephens (Stevens, Steevens, Stevinz).
+This collection consists of items related to and purportedly created by fictitious Haverford College student, George Stephens (also spelled Stevens, Steevens, Stevinz).

 The collection is divided into five series.
 The first includes works supposedly created by George Stephens, including correspondence, poetry, scholarship, and memoirs.
 Some of these items were created by Haverford students, faculty, and staff posing as Stephens while others were created by real people named George Stephens.